iangreenleaf/blog_house/_drafts/the-rain-garden.md

 The final plan I drew up on paper has stood up quite well to implementation.
 I made a few adjustments based on plant availability and moved a few things around slightly at planting time, but for the most part I was able to follow the design and it has turned out very nicely.

+{% single_image path: assets/images/the-rain-garden/2020-map.jpg alt: "A map of plants", caption: "Map of the garden updated in 2020 with revisions and other changes." %}

 Almost all of the plants have succeeded.
 The Rattlesnake Master and a couple of the unusual milkweeds didn't do well and seem to be gone now.
 The Blazing Star suffered because it didn't come with a tag to stick in the soil and I foolishly didn't add anything at planting, so I lost track of where it was planted.
 Blazing Star leaves look pretty similar to grass, so I think I may have pulled it out during a weeding session without anything to warn me off.

 I've only needed to change a couple plants that haven't worked in their original spots.
 The Wild Golden Glow was altogether too happy with its spot in full sun with lots of moisture and grew to about 9 feet before flopping over and causing trouble for the plants around it.

+{% single_image path: assets/images/the-rain-garden/wild-golden-glow.jpg alt: "Flowers of the Wild Golden Glow plant", caption: "Wild Golden Glow, making a scene before I moved it." %}

 I relocated it to a shadier corner by the spruce tree and it seems to be growing much more reasonably now.
 I replaced it with Sneezeweed, which may also prove to be a mistake if it turns out [like it did for Hauslermo](https://projectpalermo.com/2020/06/14/orc-week-6-cursing-the-queen-and-hailing-the-halo/).
 This year I plan to relocate the Royal Catchfly, which seems a little too small and dainty to hold its own with the burly prairie plants around it.